mmurygin/linux-programming/README.md

-# This repo contains exercises for Linux Programming Course
+# Exercises for Linux Programming course